Creating a healthy workplace can help to address mental health issues before they arise. Consider some of the following options for your business:

 - Create a policy for supporting staff with mental health issues so that all managers understand how to tackle issues.

-For guidance on supporting staff experiencing mental health issues, look at our guide or Contact us to book 15 minutes of free telephone HR support.
+For guidance on supporting staff experiencing mental health issues, look at our guide or book 15 minutes of free telephone HR support with us.
 Check in with one of our CIPD qualified Consultants regarding a current HR issue you may be experiencing or get an initial steer on any strategic HR projects that you may be planning.
 We’d be happy to hear from you!